Colorado Highways:

 Guide:

 BR 50 is odd in the fact that it does not hook up with US 50 on its west end.
 BR 50 starts at SH 96 at 4th St. and Santa Fe Ave. in downtown Pueblo, just west of I-25.
 It heads south on Santa Fe paralleling I-25's west side, and then crosses over to I-25's east side near Exit 98, goes over the Arkansas River, and then curves east.
-US 50 and BR 50 parallel each other (US 50 on the north, BR 50 on the south, the Arkansas River in the middle) for 15 miles out onto the Plains.
-BR 50 goes through Vineland and Avondale, and just east of Avondale, 50/BR 50 meet again.
+US 50 and BR 50 parallel each other (US 50 on the north, BR 50 on the south, the Arkansas River in the middle) for 15 miles out onto the heavily farmed plain.
+As BR 50 is going east, it is a 5-lane undivided expressway until the SH 231 intersection in Vineland.
+East of that BR 50 goes through Avondale then ends at US 50.

 History: